-It is recommended that Council NOTES the Financial Activity Statement for the period ended 31 May 2012 forming Attachment 1 to this Report.
+It is recommended that Council NOTES the Financial Activity Statement for the period ended 31 May 2012 forming Attachment 1 to Report CJ132-07/12.

 The Local Government (Financial Management) Regulations 1996 requires a monthly Financial Activity Statement.
 Council approved at its meeting held on 11 October 2005 to accept the monthly Financial Activity Statement according to nature and type classification.